Communauté de communes du Ternois

-The Communauté de communes du Ternois is a communauté de communes, an intercommunal structure, in the Pas-de-Calais and Somme departments, in the Hauts-de-France region, northern France.
+The Communauté de communes du Ternois is a communauté de communes, an intercommunal structure, in the Pas-de-Calais and Somme departments, in the Hauts-de-France region of northern France.
 It was created in January 2017 by the merger of the former communautés de communes L'Auxillois, Région de Frévent, Le Pernois and Vertes Collines du Saint-Polois.
 Its area is 633.6 km^{2}, and its population was 38,158 in 2018.
 Its seat is in Saint-Pol-sur-Ternoise.

 Composition

 The communauté de communes consists of the following 103 communes (of which one, Vitz-sur-Authie, in the Somme department):